-Version: 8.0 Item B2 Draft Annual Report & Financial Statements 10-11.docx Modified: 30 April 2010 Page 2 of 4
+Version: 8.0 Item B4 Annual Report & Financial Statements 2010-11.docx Modified: 30 April 2010 Page 2 of 4

-- 3.6 Appendix 2 is a copy of the forecast out-turn as at end of February 2011 presented to the Resources, Remuneration & Regeneration Committee meeting on 21 April 2011. - 3.7 Appendix 3 is an analysis and explanation of the changes to the turnover and expenditure as a consequence of the year-end close-down process. - 3.8 Income variances include the incentive scheme payment from DCC of £150,000.
+- 3.7 Appendix 3 is an analysis and explanation of the changes to the turnover and expenditure as a consequence of the year-end close-down process. - 3.8 Income variances include the incentive scheme payment from DCC of £150,000.
 There was also a reduction in the fee income of £225,000 in respect of furniture packs transferred back to DCC at the year end but this is compensated by an invoicing to DCC in the same amount. - 3.9 A major expenditure variance was an increased charge of depreciation of IT equipment in the year of £133,000 compared with the forecast.
 This results from a change to the way in which the accounting policies for fixed assets are applied which was introduced in order to align the company more to the DCC depreciation policies and with current practice.
 Approval of this is suggested by the external auditors as best practice, hence it is recommended that this change be approved. - 3.10 Changes as a result of audit requirements: - (a) A provision for commitments in the Repairs Housing trading accounts has been made in an amount of £236,000.
 This is in accordance with FRS12 and is based on the estimate of all jobs booked in prior to 31 March 2011 but which were not completed until 2010/11.
 This is a new requirement for these trading operations that did not apply when they were a part of DCC. - (b) During the audit process it was discovered that an accrual for the balance due on the upgrade of the housing management system had been overstated by £89,000.
 This was corrected and the accounts accompanying this report reflect the accurate position.
-Certain items of income and expenditure were reclassified but there were no other changes. - 3.11 The draft accounts and an external audit management letter are to be discussed and formally accepted by Audit Committee at a meeting to be held on Monday 4 July 2011.
-A copy of the minutes of that meeting will be tabled as a late item for the Committee meeting on 7 July 2011 and included on the Board's agenda for the meeting on 28 July 2011.
-The Chair of Audit Committee or an Audit Committee member will be invited to comment to the Board on this discussion. - 3.12 Appendix 4 is an analysis of Derby Homes' reserves.
-At 31 March 2010 two of these reserves were held in ring-fenced holding accounts in the Housing Revenue Account on behalf of the Company but on 22 July 2011 these were transferred to Derby Homes. - 3.13 Appendix 5 shows the current operating reserve balance of £2,573,000.
-It also shows how the reserves will be used during 2011/12.
-The unallocated balance is represented by the retained earnings reserve of £1,419,000.
-The recommended level of this reserve is 5% of turnover being £1,500,000.
+Certain items of income and expenditure were reclassified but there were no other changes. - 3.11 The draft accounts and the external audit management letter were discussed and formally accepted by Audit Committee at a meeting held on Monday 4 July 2011.
+A copy of the minutes of that meeting is included on the Board's agenda for this meeting.
+The Chair of Audit Committee or an Audit Committee member will be invited to comment to the Board on this discussion. - 3.12 At the Audit Committee meeting, the external auditor requested a change to the accounts to reflect the transfer of certain reserves of £678,000 from DCC as a prior year adjustment.
+This increased the opening reserves balance in the balance sheet and certain notes to the accounts but there was no effect on the income and expenditure account for the year ended 31 March 2011 or the prior year.
+A number of wording changes to the Directors' Report were also requested by the Audit Committee.
+These changes were incorporated in the draft report and financial statements presented to the Resources, Remuneration and Regeneration Committee at the meeting of 7 July 2011. - 3.13 The draft accounts and the external audit management letter were discussed and formally accepted by Resources, Remuneration & Regeneration Committee at a meeting held on Thursday 7 July 2011.
+A copy of the minutes of that meeting is included on the Board's agenda for this meeting.